FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 - `count=<number>` number of items per page.
 If this parameter is not given it will return all admins in one request.
 - `page=<number>` only works in combination with the `items` parameter.
 If not given, the first page will be returned.
+- `onlyAvailable=<true/false>` if true will only return admins that are available.
+If false or not given it will return all admins in database.

 __Reply__